 The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
 We encourage you to become a member!

-October will be membership renewal time, but it's always a good time to join the League of Women Voters!
+October was membership renewal time, but it's always a good time to join the League of Women Voters!
 And now you can pay online!
 Check out the new Join Us page.
 You can pay online via Paypal or your credit card, or print out a copy of the membership application and mail in your check in the traditional way.

-Unit meetings are open to the public.
+All unit meetings are open to the public.
 Bring a friend!

 You can view or download back issues of the Voter all the way back to 2005 by going to the Newsletters page.

 La Palabra, the newsletter of the State League, is posted online at the Newsletters page.
 The most recent issue is the Winter 2015 issue (PDF).
 It's 20 pages of solid information, including discussions of League lobbying plans for the 2015 Sixty Day legislative session, status of education in New Mexico (very timely, because ed funding is a major function of the legislature), reports from the President and Local Leagues, preparations for League Day at the Legislature and 2015 state convention, recommendations from the Mental Health Services study (also very timely, in view of the legislative session), an update on PNM's proposed purchase of a coal mine, and more.
 Keep up to date by reading La Palabra!